 Evaluation and correction actions

-- Take regular account of productivity by measuring both outcomes and outputs.
-You can do this by measuring results of tasks and projects as well as the effort made to achieve the desired outcome like the amount of hours put in, new skills learned and applied, resources used, etc.
+• Take regular account of productivity by measuring both outcomes and outputs.
+You can do this by measuring the results of tasks and projects.
+Also assess effort made to achieve the desired outcome like:

 Review

-- Consider pilot projects to test out alternative approaches
+• Consider pilot projects to test alternative approaches.

 Grief, loss and crisis response

-This is a critical time to ensure psychologically safe approaches and the availability of supports for all concerned.
+This is a critical time to ensure psychologically safe approaches.
+It's important that employees know that supports are available for those who need it.

 Policy and commitment

-- Require clear standards of response for each job role in the event an employee experiences a loss or there is a crisis in the work environment
+• Make sure there are clear response standards for each job role in the event of a loss or crisis at work.

 Planning